Toto (lottery): Method of Play

 A buyer picks at least six numbers, from 1 to 49.
 The winning numbers drawn include six numbers plus an additional number.
 Three or more winning numbers on a ticket matching the seven numbers drawn qualifies the buyer for a cash prize.
 The prize money escalates with the increase in numbers matched.

 The maximum allowed matching numbers is seven (with the winner winning both group 1 and group 2 of the draw – this can only happen if the person bought a ticket of system 7 and above).
 Thus, if six numbers on the Toto ticket matches the six numbers drawn (apart from the additional number), the jackpot (Group 1) prize is won.

 Placing of bets

 There are 4 different ways to place bets:

 Bet Slip

 Bet Types

 The minimum bet amount is S$1.00 per bet ticket.
 Bets can also be placed by bet amounts.
 The computer automatically sells the buyer the maximum number of bets for the bet type placed.
 The balance amount is placed on the next lowest bet type.

 Payout and odds

 The odds of winning any prize are 1 in 54.
 54% of the total Toto sales for each draw goes to the Toto prize pool.
 The Group 1 prize has a minimum guaranteed amount of $1 million.
 If there are no winners in one of the groups (excluding Group 5, 6 & 7), the respective group's prize will be snowballed to the next draw.
 Group 1 prizes can only be snowballed up to 4 draws, thereafter, the prize will be cascaded to Group 2.

+Popularity

+A survey on participation in gambling activities among Singapore residents conducted in 2020 revealed that Toto is one of the most popular gambling activities, with 34% of respondents mentioning it.